Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Jeanine Wai - Citigroup Global Markets, Inc.

 You now have I think about 4,500 gross locations in your core Williston according to your slides.
-And you just mentioned previously that you may be conservative on your spacing versus peers but less any additional locations, with downspacing or new zones or anything, which seems a little less likely.
-How are you specifically thinking about the right level of Williston inventory years for Whiting or for investors, based on just our math depending on your rig ramp-up assumptions and capital allocation, your current Williston location implies an inventory of arguably over 15 years?
+And you just mentioned previously that you may be conservative on your spacing versus peers but less any additional locations, with downspacing or new zones or anything, which seems a little less likely, how are you specifically thinking about the right level of Williston inventory years for Whiting or for investors?
+Based on just our math depending on your rig ramp-up assumptions and capital allocation, your current Williston location implies an inventory of arguably over 15 years.

 James J. Volker - Whiting Petroleum Corp.

 Well, I'll start out on that and then I'll let Mark Williams chime in.
-I'm going to say like every independent oil company, we've watched every independent that's active in the Williston Basin.
-We've watched our inventory of good drillable locations improve with technology and expand with technology.
-So, we're very optimistic about essentially all of what we call our core area there that 90% of our acreage being a good long-lived assets for us to continue to develop.
+I'm going to say like every independent oil company, we've watched – or every independent that's active in the Williston Basin, we've watched our inventory of good drillable locations improve with technology and expand with technology.
+So, we're very optimistic about essentially all of what we call our core area there, that 90% of our acreage being good long-lived assets for us to continue to develop.

 And one of the things that I'd like to point to is not only this improvement as we've essentially gone to the roughly 9 million pound job, but also the opportunity that Mike or that Mark and others have alluded to here in that we really haven't heavily drilled our inventory so far and there is an opportunity even for some downspacing as we go forward.
 And we've tested that, and we're very happy with the testing that we've done so far in that we see improvement not only in our total volumes of production from the new wells that we've drilled, but also from the offset wells that improve when we frac the new wells.